uvarc/rc-learning/content/notes/fiji-scripting/index.md

 ## ImageStatistics {#imagestats-id}

-The [ImageStatistics][imagestats] class provides access to pixel-based statistics, including the histogram, of an entire image or ROI selection in an image.
+The [ImageStatistics](https://imagej.nih.gov/ij/developer/api/ij/ij/process/ImageStatistics.html) class provides access to pixel-based statistics, including the histogram, of an entire image or ROI selection in an image.

 **Common statements:**